ellebythesea/missy-elliot/README.md

 ## Testing
 - Missy Elliott mode
-  - Enter a topic and generate a script; verify 3‑second beats are present.
+  - Enter a topic and generate a script; verify 3-second beats are present.
+- Rebuttal Generator mode
+  - Upload an opponent clip, transcribe, review the five tone tabs, add one to “Your Rebuttal”, and generate the timed script.
 - Logical Fallacy mode
   - Upload a short MP4/MOV/WebM or audio file (≤5 minutes).
   - Verify you see a preview frame after upload (if video and ffmpeg is installed).